wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is a profile?
 ------------------

-A profile refers to predefined settings that you can choose from when configuring your Wazuh Cloud environment.
-We have three profiles available: Small, Medium, and Large.
-These profiles provide ready-to-use environment templates that cater to different needs and requirements.
-If none of the predefined profiles meet your specific requirements, you can configure your settings individually.
+A profile refers to predefined settings available for configuring your Wazuh Cloud environment.
+We offer three profiles: Small, Medium, and Large.
+They provide ready-to-use environment templates that cater to different needs and requirements.
+If none of these predefined profiles meet your specific requirements, you can configure your settings individually.

 What is a setting?
 ------------------